dgdosen/danieldosen_org/_posts/2011-07-25-pomodori-controller-and-blogging-from-the-coffee-shop.markdown

 ---
 layout: post
-title: Pomodori Controller and Blogging from the coffee shop...
+title: "Pomodori Controller and Blogging from the coffee shop..."
+date: 2011-07-25
 tags:
 - Personal
-status: publish
 type: post
-published: true
-meta: {}

 ---

 - in the coffee shop
 - not using their sucky bandwidth
 - using personal hotspot